 Plummer's research focuses on new venture creation, growth, and performance.
 Much of his current research focuses on the geography of entrepreneurship through the lens of spatial economics including economic geography, regional/urban economics, location theory, and spatial econometrics.
 Professor Plummer's research is most concerned with the location choices entrepreneurs make in starting their businesses and how spatial competition between firms drives the survival and performance of new ventures.
 His research appears in Academy of Management Journal, Journal of Business Venturing, Strategic Entrepreneurship Journal, Organizational Research Methods, Entrepreneurship Theory and Practice, Small Business Economics, Annals of Regional Science, and Production and Operations Management.

-Ms. Seijts is a lecturer in Management Communication at the Ivey Business School and a lecturer in Engineering Communication at the Faculty of Engineering --Western University.
+Ms. Seijts is a lecturer in Management Communication at the Ivey Business School.
 She received her B.A., B.Ed., and M.A from the University of Toronto.
-Prior to arriving at Ivey, Ms. Seijts was the Coordinator and English Language Specialist at the Writing Support Services from 2000 to 2009 at Western.
-She has over 19 years experience teaching professional and technical writing and oral communications courses to undergraduates and graduate students at Western University as well as the University of Manitoba.
-She is the co-author of A Concise Guide to Technical Communication (First and Second Canadian Editions), as well as a forthcoming text in the area of Business Communications.
-Ms. Seijts is also the author of numerous business cases in Management Communication and General Management and her cases have been featured in the Harvard Business Review.
+Before arriving at Ivey, Ms. Seijts was the Coordinator and English Language Specialist at the Writing Support Services from 2000 to 2009 at Western.
+She has over 23 years’ experience teaching professional and technical communication courses to undergraduates and graduate students at Western University, Schulich School of Business-York University, and the University of Manitoba.
+She is the co-author of A Concise Guide to Technical Communication (First and Second Canadian Editions, 2010 and 2012), as well as IMPACT!
+A Guide to Business Communication, (Ninth Edition, 2017).
+Ms. Seijts is also a best-selling author of business cases in Management Communication, Marketing Communication, and General Management, and her cases have appeared in the Harvard Business Review.

-Ms. Seijts is the owner of a consulting company specializing in technical and professional communication geared to the Engineering and High-Tech sector and has conducted workshops for J.D.
-Irving, Lanxess, Toronto Hydro, the Ready Mixed Concrete Association of Ontario, Ontario Power Authority, Tangerine, CIBC, the Agricultural Bank of China, Aecon, The National Conference on Women in Engineering, Nspire and The Ontario Society of Professional Engineers.
-She is a regular invited speaker to post-secondary institutions and conferences (most recently Stanford University, The Management Communication Association and Western University) and often speaks on such topics as Millennials in the Workplace, 21st Century Communication Skills for the Job, Reach Your Potential: Designing Winning Proposals, Powerful Presentation Skills, and Delivering High Impact Pitches.
+Ms. Seijts is the owner of a consulting company specializing in technical and professional communication.
+Her clients have included J.D.
+Irving, Lanxess, Toronto Hydro, the Ready Mixed Concrete Association of Ontario, Ontario Power Authority, Tangerine, CIBC, the Agricultural Bank of China, Aecon, AVIVA, Skanska, and The Ontario Society of Professional Engineers.
+She is regularly invited to speak at postsecondary institutions and conferences (most recently Stanford University, The Management Communication Association and the Association for Business Communication).
+Ms. Seijts speaks on such topics as Unlocking Your Leadership Presence, Strategic Storytelling for a Rapidly Changing World, Reach Your Potential: Designing Winning Proposals, Getting Social: Effective Social Media in Business, and Delivering High Impact Pitches.